 This Distal Humerus – Lateral Approach course will teach you:

 - To access the distal humerus bone using a lateral approach, most often followed by an open reduction and internal fixation of a fracture

-Special attention is paid to the following hazards you may encounter during the Distal Humerus – Lateral Approach:
+Special attention is paid to the following hazards you may encounter during this Distal Humerus – Lateral Approach:

 - Radial nerve damage

 With the following tips you might perform this Distal Humerus – Lateral Approach even better: